EyasuTeshome/shifttracker/job-search/JSR-update-and-polish-your-LinkedIn-page.md

 - **Three rounds of reviews:** You have a maximum of **three rounds of reviews**, so study the coach’s comments carefully and integrate any changes required.

 - **Two weeks to completion:** This is a carry-over activity so you will have **two weeks to complete it**.

 We recommend you submit your first version as soon as possible to have enough time to go through the necessary rounds of revision to get your LinkedIn approved.
-Coaches might take up to 4 days to send your their comments and request changes.
+Coaches might take up to 4 days to send you their comments and request changes.

 ## A refresher about the relevance of a LinkedIn profile